-Assets, or disposal groups comprising assets and liabilities, are categorized as held for sale at the point in time when the asset or disposal group is available for immediate sale, management has committed to a plan to sell and is actively locating a buyer at a sales price that is reasonable in relation to the current fair value of the asset, and the sale is probable and expected to be completed within a one year period.
-Investment property that is to be disposed of without redevelopment has been determined to not have a change in use and continues to be recorded in investment property.
-Investment property that has evidence of commencement of redevelopment with a view to sell is transferred to assets held for sale.
-Investment properties are measured by the guidelines of IAS 40 - Investment Property.
+Non-current assets, or disposal groups comprising assets and liabilities, are categorized as held for sale at the point in time when the asset or disposal group is available for immediate sale, management has committed to a plan to sell and is actively locating a buyer at a sales price that is reasonable in relation to the current fair value of the asset, and the sale is probable and expected to be completed within a one year period.
+Investment properties measured under the fair value model and held for sale continue to be measured by the guidelines of IAS 40 - Investment Property.
 All other assets held for sale are stated at the lower of carrying amounts and fair value less selling costs.
 An asset that is subsequently reclassified as held and in use, with the exception of investment property measured under the fair value model, is measured at the lower of its recoverable amount and the carrying value that would have been recognized had the asset never been classified as held for sale.